cac-t-u-s/cac-t-u-s.github.io/pages/midi-track.md

 The `MIDI-TRACK` editor supports integration in the [`COLLECTION`](store-collect#collection) editor, where several `MIDI-TRACK` objects can be visualized and played.

 <img src="store-collect_img/collection-editor-showall-midi-track.png">

-> ### Compatibility
->
-> `MIDI-TRACK` corresponds, and extends the features of the **MIDIFILE** class in OM.
-The difference from a MIDIFILE, is that the `MIDI-TRACK` is not attached to a file and actually contains/internally stores the list of MIDI events.
->
-> Loading an OM patch containing a **MIDIFILE** will automatically convert it into a `MIDI-TRACK`, however, the `self` input might need to be set to **:choose-file** and/or the file contents reloaded to obtain the exact same configuration.